microsoft/Git-Credential-Manager-for-Windows/README.md

 ### Q: Will there ever be support for Windows XP, Mac OS, or Linux?

 We can safely say that we have no interest in supporting Windows XP.
 Even [Microsoft has ended support for Windows XP](<http://windows.microsoft.com/en-us/windows/end-support-help>).
-Support for Mac OS and Linux are handled by [Microsoft Git Credential Helper for Mac and Liunx](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux).
+Support for Mac OS and Linux are handled by [Microsoft Git Credential Manager for Mac and Liunx](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux).

 ### Q: Why is my distribution/version of Git not supported?
 Why is Git for Windows favored?